-As at December 31, 2019, the Company's financial instruments comprise of cash and cash equivalents, receivables, and accounts payable and accrued liabilities, none of which are valued at fair value.
-The fair values of receivables and accounts payable and accrued liabilities approximate their carrying values due to their short-term maturity.
+As at December 31, 2020, the Company's financial instruments comprise cash and cash equivalents, receivables, accounts payable and accrued liabilities, DrawDown loan and government loans none of which are valued at fair value.
+The fair values of these instruments approximate their carrying values due to their short-term maturity.